Ocead/HAR/README.md

 |`harduino_test`|Catch2 unit tests for the HARduino library|
 |`doc`          |Doxygen documentation for this repository |

-Additionally the following example targets:
+Additionally, the following example targets:

 |     Target    |                Description               |
 |---------------|------------------------------------------|